Airlines strive to stave off calamity as coronavirus locks down Italy

 Conglomerate HNA Group, which owns or holds stakes in a number of Chinese carriers, including Hainan Airlines, said it was in a “state of war” in its efforts to tackle the financial fallout of the outbreak.

-Airlines in China, where the new coronavirus originated, have cancelled tens of thousands of flights since the start of the outbreak, though have started resuming them.
+Airlines in China, where the new coronavirus originated, have cancelled tens of thousands of flights since the start of the outbreak, though they have started to resume them.

 Reporting by Hyunjoo Jin in Seoul and Jamie Freed in Sydney; Additional reporting by Terje Solsvik in Oslo, Laurence Frost in Paris, Tracy Rucinski in Chicago Stella, Rachit Vats in Bengaluru, Qiu and Brenda Goh in Beijing, Angel Krasimirov, Tova Cohen in Tel Aviv, Sarah Young, Kate Holton and Josephine Mason in London, anmd Christian Kraemer in Berlin; Writing by Pravin Char; Editing by Mark Potter